Academic Integrity Policy

 Academic in Charge

-the Academic Staff member responsible for the day-to-day teaching and assessment in individual units.
+Unit Coordinator: the academic staff member responsible for the day-to-day teaching and assessment in individual units.
 Visiting lecturers invited to teach units or segments of units are responsible to Unit Coordinators.

-is the prepared unit delivery details based on the Unit outline.
+Unit Guide: is the prepared unit delivery details based on the Unit outline.
 The Unit Guide is developed by the Academic in Charge and includes all the elements of the unit outline plus the assessment tasks and delivery schedule.
-Unit Guides are available to students before the first week a unit is delivered and cannot be amended without approval through the Add/Amend a Unit form. https://www.eastern.edu.au/staff/forms/add-amend-unit

 Statement: